 In addition to the more traditional styles of artistic nudes, and the occasional boudoir photography session, one of my favorite forms of photography is what I call “fantasy nudes.”
-These are typically composites, and as you might guess from the name, often contain fantastical elements, or ideas, including sometimes science-fiction themes.
-In fact, truth be told, I think it is, hands down, my favorite type of photography.
-It brings out the creative side of me in every step of the process.
+These are typically composites, and as you might guess from the name, I fill them with fantastical elements, or ideas, including sometimes science-fiction themes.
+In fact, truth be told, it is, hands down, my favorite type of photography.
+I am at my most creative in every step of the process.
 The featured image is one such photo.

-Today, I’m going to write about a recently-done image for which I just won a first-place ribbon in the Geek Artistique show at the Sorensen Studio in Fresno.
+Today, I’ll write about a recently-done image for which I just won a first-place ribbon in the Geek Artistique show at the Sorensen Studio in Fresno.

-The basic idea for this image was that aliens from another planet kidnap a woman from a farm.
-In this image, you see a couple of somewhat-startled cattle below, in front of their barn, with a nearby tractor.
-The cattle stare up as the nude woman flies into the air towards through a bevy of alien scout ships.
+The basic idea for this image involved aliens from another planet kidnapping a woman from a farm.
+In this image, a couple of somewhat-startled cattle stare up from below, in front of their barn, with a nearby tractor.
+The cattle watch as the nude woman flies into the air towards through a bevy of alien scout ships.

 I love this project not just because of the final image, but the planning, and thinking, and trying to figure out the “how-to” of making that final image happen.